 - Biography of John Ernest Thompson by his granddaughter Karen Seely

 - A Brief Resume of the Lives of John Ernest Thompson and Jane Bosomworth Thompson by their daughter Jennie L. Thompson.
+Version with additional information.

 - Brief life sketch of John Ernest Thompson by Clarence E. Barrett